forgeworkgaia/wisp_irrigator/README.md

 ### Cycles

-All things in nature run on cycles, so wisps are built on this pattern.
+Nature runs in cycles; wisps are built so.

 Cycles are set up on a per valve basis.